Robert Macy, Ph.D. – Executive Director

 Dicki Johnson Macy, Ed.M., LMHC, BC-DMT – Director

 Dicki J. Macy is the cofounder of the Boston Children’s Foundation, and the Founder and Director of Rainbowdance, an evidence-based early intervention program of the Boston Children’s Foundation.
 Dicki remains a tireless and dedicated pioneer in the field of trauma focused stabilization and resiliency programs for young children and their communities exposed to traumatic events including large-scale disasters, terrorist events, and political, community, armed conflict violence and transgenerational impoverishment.
 During the last 25 years, Dicki designed, and now implements and evaluates early intervention traumatic stress reduction and resiliency building programs in the United States, Europe, the Middle East, Asia and Africa.

-During her three years at Boston Children’s Foundation, Jen has worked with young children in Boston and its surrounding communities.
-As the director of internship sites, she oversees the implementation of Rainbowdance at schools, daycares, and community centers, connecting with children in addition to providing support to teachers, parents, student aides, and BCF’s interns.
+During her five years with the Boston Children’s Foundation, Jen has worked with young children in Boston and its surrounding communities as well as training other professionals in Rainbowdance.
+As the Director of Clinical Internships, she oversees the implementation of Rainbowdance at schools, daycares, and community centers, connecting with children in addition to providing support to teachers, parents, student aides, and BCF’s interns.
 She also assists with trainings in BCF’s trauma-focused intervention CBI.
 As a student at Lesley University, where she received her Masters Degree in 2013, Jen worked with children as well as elders with dementia.
-She was the Dance Program Assistant at Tufts University between 2011-2014, where she managed scheduling, publicity, and the digital media archives.
 She is a member of the Guardians of Isadora dance troop.

 Rachel Assaf, MA, R-DMT – Assistant Director of Program Development